 Candy delivers an extremely well-rounded performance with finesse in Splash in the character of Freddie Bauer.
 He was a hysterical womanizing brother of a bachelor who was lovelorn and, coincidentally, fell in love with a mystic mermaid!

-Candy was usually never the lead star or have a meaty role.
+Candy was usually never the lead star or had a meaty role.
 But his ability to make a movie his own nonetheless is most well pronounced with this 1986 classic.

 Candy completely dominates his single scene as Weird Wink Wilkinson in Little Shop of Horrors, as he does whenever he isn’t the main character.
 Even stranger, Candy appears in the set alongside Rick Moranis, who replaced him as Louis Tully in Ghostbusters two years earlier!